What a Girl Wants (film)

 What a Girl Wants is a 2003 American teen comedy film directed by Dennie Gordon and written by Jenny Bicks and Elizabeth Chandler.
 Based on the 1955 play The Reluctant Debutante by William Douglas-Home, it is the second adaptation for the screen of this work and stars Amanda Bynes, Colin Firth, Kelly Preston, Eileen Atkins, Anna Chancellor, and Jonathan Pryce.
 The film tells the story of a seventeen-year-old girl who goes to the United Kingdom to meet the father she never knew.

-The film was released on April 4, 2003, received mixed reviews and grossed $51 million worldwide.
+The film was released by Warner Bros.
+Pictures on April 4, 2003, received mixed reviews from critics and grossed $51 million worldwide against a $25 million budget.

 Plot

 Seventeen-year-old Daphne Reynolds lives with her wedding singer mother Libby above a restaurant in Chinatown, Manhattan.
 Many years earlier, Libby had met Briton Henry Dashwood in Morocco, and they had gotten married in a Bedouin wedding ceremony, under uncertain legality.
 They then returned to his family's estate in England.

 Henry's father died soon afterward, making Henry the new Lord Dashwood, Earl of Wycombe.
-Libby eventually leaves Henry without telling him of her pregnancy, while Alistair Payne, the family's aristocratic advisor, tells Henry she had fallen in love with someone else.
+Libby eventually leaves Henry without telling him of her pregnancy.
+Alistair Payne, the family's aristocratic advisor, tells Henry she had fallen in love with someone else.

 Daphne runs off to London to try and meet her father, who has disclaimed his seat in the House of Lords to run for election to the House of Commons, hoping to eventually become the prime minister of the United Kingdom.
 With Alistair as his political advisor, he is engaged to Alistair's daughter, Glynnis, who hopes to become the new Countess of Wycombe.

 At a London hostel, Daphne meets Ian Wallace, a local boy who works there to support himself so he can continue to pursue his dream of becoming a successful musician.
 After forming a friendship while Ian shows Daphne around London, they begin dating.
-When Henry catches Daphne at his estate, he is stunned to learn he has a daughter, but his mother Jocelyne, the current Countess of Wycombe, immediately welcomes her in, giving her a room at the estate.
+When Henry catches Daphne at his estate, he is stunned to learn he has a daughter, but his mother Jocelyne, the current Countess of Wycombe, immediately welcomes her, giving her a room at the estate.

 Daphne tries to win the acceptance of her father's social circle, but is repeatedly thwarted by Glynnis and her daughter Clarissa, who feel threatened by her arrival.
 In addition, Daphne has to ward off the advances of Armistead Stewart whom Clarissa fancies and with whom Ian has a long-standing rivalry.
 After he attempts to hit on her, Daphne pushes Armistead into the River Thames.